-ESSA was signed into law December 10, 2015, and reauthorizes the Elementary and Secondary Education Act of 1965 (ESEA).
+Title I is part of the Every Student Succeeds Act (ESSA) which was signed into law December 10, 2015.
+ESSA reauthorizes the Elementary and Secondary Education Act of 1965 (ESEA).
 ESSA builds upon the work states, Local Educational Agencies (LEAs), school districts, charter schools, tribal schools, and schools implemented over the last few years.
 The reauthorized law prioritizes excellence and equity for our students and supports great educators.
 As part of ESSA, LEAs and schools must provide parents with the following:

 1. Individual report cards that let you know how your child is progressing;